salis010/trending-repos/README.md

 A rank number shows the actual ranking of the repo based on the numebr of stars received.

 When pressing the star, the repo gets starred/destarred.
 The star count changes accordingly.

+Explain what starringChanged does and the respective useEffect.
+The stars count is also incremented if the repo id is present in localStorage.

 The arrow at the top-right of each repo toggles the display of futher information.